-- BOEM will seek formal consultation earlier, during significant NEPA milestones (at scoping and after publication of the Draft EIS); parties may comment throughout the development of the EIS. - The identification of historic properties, finding of effects, and resolution of adverse effects will be documented in the Draft and Final EIS rather than in a separate documentation of a Section 106 Finding.
+- BOEM will seek formal consultation earlier, during significant NEPA milestones (at scoping and after publication of the Draft EIS); parties may comment throughout the development of the EIS. - The identification of historic properties, finding of effects, and resolution of adverse effects will be documented in the Draft and Final EIS rather than in a separate Section 106 Finding document.
 BOEM will provide the reports documenting the identification of historic properties along with the Draft EIS.
-These include: - the Marine Archaeological Resources Assessment,
+These include:

-National Environmental Policy Act (NEPA) Substitution for Section 106 Consulting Party Guide Updated May 4, 2021
+National Environmental Policy Act (NEPA) Substitution for Section 106 Consulting Party Guide Updated August 4, 2021

-- the Terrestrial Archaeological Resources Assessment, and - the Report of Visual Effects on Historic Properties, along with viewshed analyses and visual simulations. - Resolution of adverse effects will be documented in a binding Record of Decision (ROD) and as conditions of COP approval.
-This differs from BOEM's standard Section 106 process in which a Memorandum of Agreement (MOA) is developed to resolve adverse effects.
-The combination of BOEM's binding ROD and application of Conditions of COP approval provide effective and equivalent legal requirements on itself and on the lessee. - BOEM's government-to-government consultation responsibilities to Federally recognized tribes remain unchanged and efforts to consult with tribes are likely to expand under NEPA substitution.
+- o the Marine Archaeological Resources Assessment, - o the Terrestrial Archaeological Resources Assessment, and - the Report of Visual Effects on Historic Properties, along with viewshed analyses and visual simulations. - Resolution of adverse effects may be documented in a binding ROD and as conditions of COP approval.
+This differs from the standard Section 106 process in which a Memorandum of Agreement (MOA) is developed to resolve adverse effects.
+The combination of BOEM's binding ROD and application of conditions of COP approval provide effective and equivalent legal requirements on itself and on the lessee. - BOEM's government-to-government consultation responsibilities to Federally recognized tribes remain unchanged and efforts to consult with tribes are likely to expand under NEPA substitution.

-Below, the graphic on the left illustrates BOEM's standard approach to NEPA and the NHPA Section 106 review, showing the major milestones in each process when executed in parallel.
-The graphic on the right shows BOEM's NEPA substitution approach, and how these milestones will be combined.
+Below, the graphic on the left illustrates the standard approach to NEPA and NHPA Section 106 review, showing the major milestones in each process when executed in parallel.
+The graphic on the right shows the "NEPA substitution for Section 106" approach, and how these milestones will be combined.